VividCortex/go-database-sql-tutorial/errors.md

 The error returned by `rows.Close()` is the only exception to the general rule that it's best to capture and check for errors in all database operations.
-If `rows.Close()` returns an error, it's unclear what is the right thing to do.
+If `rows.Close()` returns an error, it's unclear what you should do.
-Logging the error message or panicing might be the only sensible thing to do, and if that's not sensible, then perhaps you should just ignore the error.
+Logging the error message or panicing might be the only sensible thing, and if that's not sensible, then perhaps you should just ignore the error.

 Errors From QueryRow()